fnando/rails-env/README.md

 end
 ```

+## Gotcha

+Not all options can be defined through `Rails.env`.
+Rails propagates options on its engine file, meaning that every option defined on `config` afterwards must be manually propagated.

+It's hard to automatically propagate every existing option, so we have the most common options covered, as you can see the list below:

+- action_controller
+- action_mailer
+- action_view
+- active_job
+- active_record
+- time_zone
+- auto/eager load paths
+- i18n

+If you need to set any option not covered by rails-env, [please open a ticket](https://github.com/fnando/rails-env/issues/new).

 ## Upgrading from previous versions

 Previous versions used to yield the configuration; this is no longer true on 1.0+.